hoantv/CarSimulatorFirmware/README.md

 1. Wheelbase features:

-- 12 effects and can configurable individual effect gains.
+- 12 effects and configurable individual effect gain.
 - Built in DAC (PA4,PA5) ~ PE9,PE11 PWM
-- FFB frequency upto 4k (it can increase more but i think it is enough, it requires you have a high resolution encoder) the low resolution encoder should use low ffb frequency.
+- FFB frequency upto 4k (can be increased to higher  but a high resolution encoder will be required)
 - Configurable filters, user effects.

-The feature roadmap for VNM Wheelbase Firmware includes:
+The feature roadmap for VNM Wheelbase Firmware:
-* load cells with high resolution and  frequency
+* Load cells with high resolution and frequency
 * 24 bit mutil channel ADC
 * Angle sensors
 * Absolute encoder
 * Configure the servo driver from the GUI
-* Displays configuration in LCD on-device
+* Displays configuration device's LCD
-* Button for steering wheel, button box, paddles.
+* Buttons for steering wheel, button box, paddles.

 2. Shifter
 - Hpattern and sequential modes supported